 Creating a High-Impact Content Marketing Strategy: 5 of 5

-The B2B marketing space is largely personified by complex sales processes with long lead times.
-What’s more, as many as 98% of website visitors will leave your site without a conversion.
-This is why B2B brands/marketers need an effective way to renew the interest of once-enthusiastic site visitors.
-Many of these visitors are high-value prospects, who are continuing to explore the sites of other viable competitors.
+The web-based B2B sales process is largely personified as complex and with long lead times.
+What’s more, as many as 98% of site visitors will leave without a conversion.
+This is why brands/marketers need an effective way to renew the interest of thse once-enthusiastic visitors.
+Many are high-value prospects, who are continuing to explore the sites of other viable competitors.

-Retargeting, also known as “remarketing,” is an effective solution that more and more B2B marketers are using to meet this ongoing challenge.
+Retargeting is an effective component of a digital marketing strategy to address this challenge.
 It is a proven process that yields substantial boosts in conversion rates over a relatively short period of time.

-- Take inventory of your current marketing and digital advertising activities, including banner ads, digital ad networks and websites/channels you’re currently using.
+- Make an inventory of your current marketing and digital advertising activities, including banner ads, digital ad networks and websites/channels

 - Analyze the prospects you’re tracking to determine what other sites they’re visiting and engaging with.

 - Create new sequences of strategic messaging that align with where these prospects are in the decision process, in terms of mindset and potential for conversion.